Zoey-JIN/DelaySSA/README.md

  8. Return to Step 3 or quit.

 Remark.
 Notice that in the above pseudocode, we modified the Step 4 in the original algorithm for computational efficiency, but both are equivalent.
-More details are illustrated in [1].
+More details are illustrated in [2].

-## References
-[1] Cai, X. (2007).
-Exact stochastic simulation of coupled chemical reactions with delays.
-The Journal of chemical physics, 126(12).

 # Delay Modified Next Reaction Method Algorithm

  Delay Modified Next Reaction Method Algorithm is modified Next Reaction Method to systems with delays.
-According to [1], if $T_r$ is the current internal time of $Y_r$, $P_r$ the first internal time after $T_r$ at which $Y_r$ fires, and the propensity function for the $r$-th reaction channel is given by $f_r$, then the time until the next initiation of reaction $r$ (assuming no other reactions initiate or complete) is still given by $\Delta t_r = (1/f_r)(P_r − T_r)$.
+According to [4], if $T_r$ is the current internal time of $Y_r$, $P_r$ the first internal time after $T_r$ at which $Y_r$ fires, and the propensity function for the $r$-th reaction channel is given by $f_r$, then the time until the next initiation of reaction $r$ (assuming no other reactions initiate or complete) is still given by $\Delta t_r = (1/f_r)(P_r − T_r)$.
 To each delayed reaction channel we therefore assign a vector, $s_r$, that stores the completion times of that reaction in ascending order.
 Thus, the time until there is a change in the state of the system, be it an initiation or a completion, will be given by
  $$
  \Delta=\min\{\Delta t_r, s_r[1]-t\}
  $$